-The keypad will go into an anti-scan mode if the wrong code has been entered seven times (35 consecutive button presses).
+The keypad will go into an anti-scan mode if you enter the wrong code seven times (35 consecutive button presses).
 This mode disables the keypad for one minute and the keypad lamp will flash.

 The anti-scan feature will turn off after: